Imetomi/bugninja-cli/README.md

    AZURE_OPENAI_DEPLOYMENT_NAME=your_deployment_name
    ```

-BugNinja represents a new generation of AI-powered testing tools that can understand and interact with web interfaces in a human-like manner, making web testing more efficient and effective.
+BugNinja CLI represents a new generation of AI-powered testing tools that can understand and interact with web interfaces in a human-like manner, making web testing more efficient and effective.